yaseen-afi/ZastiSL-FarmerGPT/README.md

 - Query a RAG model for information.
 - Predict crop prices based on historical data.
 - Predict crop recommendation based on historical data.
+- Provides crop recommendations, price predictions, and a chatbot using RAG architecture to provide tailored queries for farmers in Sri Lanka.

 ## License